JackV2020/Nextcloud-Raspberry-Apache-Mariadb/README.md

 Issues solved during installations and upgrades before are in other documents in the old notes folder.

-Current version Nextcloud is 31.0.0
+Current version Nextcloud is 32.0.2

 Issues after last installation:

     01. The database is missing some indices
     02. Mimetype Migration Issue After Updating to 31.0.0
+    03. AppAPI deploy daemon 32.0.2.txt